 Kim is a travel writer who authored and updated over 15 guidebooks, including Lonely Planet's South Africa and Bradt's Tanzania guides.

 The Karoo renewed

 Hot, flat and boring is how many people describe the Karoo.
 But for me the vastness of the landscape and the richness of its unique vegetation is what make the Karoo National Park such a great destination.
 It’s not the place you go to for game viewing.
 It’s a place you go to, to renew your soul.
-That said for the last few years, SANParks has reintroduced a number of historically-occurring species into the park such as black rhino and buffalo, as well as Cape mountain zebra and, most recently, eight lions.
+That said, for the last few years, SANParks has reintroduced a number of species into the park such as black rhino and buffalo, as well as Cape mountain zebra and lions.
 Long known for its hiking and 4×4 trails, the reintroduction of lions of course has now limited these activities.
 While low-level electrified fencing was installed prior to their release around the restcamp area, reception complex, camping ground, swimming pool and popular fossil trail, if you want to tackle trails such as the Pointer and Bossie Trails you now need a guide.